XinnuoXu/CVAE_Dial_CGate/README.md

 pull up sooner . <u2> ok , skipper ! <u1> do you think they 'll ever get it ?	     give them a week .
 ```

-At last, we randomly sample 5000 cases for `train-dev, dev, test` separately by running and outputs for each set are similar with training set.
+At last, we randomly sample 5000 cases for `train-dev, dev, test` separately by running following commands and outputs for each set are similar with training set.
 * `python data_reading_shaffle.py ` for train-dev set
 * `python data_reading_shaffle.py dev` for dev set
 * `python data_reading_shaffle.py test` for testing set

 ### Step3: Filter the training set for generator <br />
-**Step2.1: Train GloVe model on OpenSubtitles:** <br />
+**Step3.1: Train GloVe model on OpenSubtitles:** <br />
 Run the following command in `data/filter/` to read subtitles from json files and save in file `bag_of_words` in the same directory.
 ```
 python read_html.py